 Spring in Mito starts with plum blossoms!
-The 128th Mito Plum Blossom Festival
+The 130th Anniversary Mito Plum Blossom Festival: Mito, Japan

 • Ibaraki